dongzgh/dongzgh.github.io/journal.md

 * Discussed with Jingjing about application

 * [L3D-LMS](#l3d-lms)
-	* Continued studies of enterpreneurship until section 10
+	* Continued learning of 'Entrepreneurship: How To Start A Business From Business Idea' from Udemy
 	* Searched online business schools

 * [FS-AGW](#fs-agw)